Skip to Content

 Options evolving for homeowners in Georgia

-While the residential tax credit winds down, we still see creative structures emerge for homeowners.
-In the video, we talk about a path that works in some cases when a household cannot directly use the tax credit.
-We describe “a preponderance of offerings for the residential sector for what amounts to like a leased system.”
+While the residential tax credit has expired, we still see creative structures emerge for homeowners.
+In the video, we talk about a path that works in some cases when a household cannot directly use the corporate tax credit.
+We describe “a preponderance of offerings for the residential sector for what amounts to a leased (or third-party owned) system.”

 In Georgia, these arrangements go by the name solar energy procurement agreements, or SEPAs.
 Other states call them power purchase agreements, or PPAs.
 As we share in the video, this is “essentially where a third party, like a bank would purchase the system for you… and then sells you the electricity out of it at a subsidized rate.”